What Affects Car Insurance Rates? 15+ Factors That Determine Your Premium

 What's the fastest way to lower my car insurance premium today?

 The fastest wins are: (1) shop and compare quotes from at least 3 to 5 insurers — rates for identical coverage can vary by hundreds of dollars; (2) raise your deductible if you have savings to cover it; and (3) ask about every available discount, including bundling, paperless billing, autopay, and telematics programs.
+You can also review what to expect in 2026 as prices stabilize to time your shopping strategically.
 These steps can often be completed in an afternoon and take effect on your next billing cycle or at renewal.

 Compare Car Insurance Rates in Ohio